 If there was one thing you wish people knew about the therapy experience who might be hesitant to try it, what would that be?

-I think that some people would be surprised to know that therapy isn’t just about being analyzed or told what to do.
+I think that some people would be surprised to know that therapy isn’t about being analyzed or told what to do.
 It can actually be a very collaborative and dynamic process—and much of it is determined by what you bring to the table.
-Think of it as an opportunity to have a nonjudgmental coach in your corner.
-Someone with the time and distance needed to see your strengths and your situation from different angles and help you experiment with new approaches.
+Think of it as an opportunity to have a nonjudgmental coach in your corner- Someone with the time and distance needed to see your strengths and your situation from different angles and help you experiment with new approaches.
 And the truth is, if we aren’t more intentional about figuring out our own “stuff,” we run the risk of passing along our pain to our loved ones.
-If you’ve tried therapy before and it “didn’t work,” I’d encourage you to keep looking—the effectiveness of therapy is largely based on the goodness of fit between the client and the therapist.
+Also, If you’ve tried therapy before and it “didn’t work,” I’d encourage you to keep looking—the effectiveness of therapy is largely based on the goodness of fit between the client and the therapist.

 What do you think makes a good therapist?

-Aside from the obvious qualities—approachability, empathy, compassion, patience, an open mind, and solid clinical skills—I think what's ultimately most important is the willingness to engage and remain curious about people, cultures, and environments outside of your own circle.
-Therapists who are hungry to learn, willing to be wrong, and serious about their own growth and development, I think, tend to be more engaged, resourceful, and authentic.
+Aside from the obvious qualities—approachability, empathy, compassion, patience, an open mind, and solid clinical skills—I think what's ultimately most important in a therapist is the willingness to engage with and remain curious about people, cultures, and environments outside of their own circle.
+Therapists who are hungry to learn, willing to be wrong, and serious about their own growth and development are going to be the most engaged, resourceful, and authentic.
 I also believe that having your own share of personal and/or professional struggles can prepare you to be more effective because you’ll have a frame of reference—a perspective on helping or being helped that isn't just theoretical.
-And lastly, I would say that the best therapists have a relentless sense of wonder, joy, and hope– in their own lives as well as for their clients. —and for the whole world, really.
+And lastly, I would say that the best therapists have a relentless sense of wonder, joy, and hope– in their own lives as well as for their clients —and for the whole world, really.

 “Starting is both the hardest and the simplest part of the process.”